-Accelerated or shortened pre-registration courses are available in certain clinical professions.
+Accelerated or shortened courses are available in certain clinical professions such as nursing and the allied health professions.

-Typically, these courses allow graduates of other subject disciplines to undertake approved pre-registration training in two years instead of three or four.
+Typically, these courses allow graduates to undertake training in two years instead of three or four.
 This is because accreditation for prior experiential learning (APEL) can be given by the university.
-Such courses are available in:
+These courses are available in:

 - nursing – adult, children’s, learning disabilities, and mental health fields